Welcome to Our Home information

 Published: October 15, 2019

 Coming into care or moving from one home to another can be unsettling for tamariki, especially if they know little about where they are going or who will be looking after them.

-We're aiming to change this through a new resource booklet called Welcome to Our Home, Haere Mai ki Tō Tātau Kāinga.
+We're aiming to help tamariki feel more comfortable going to a new home with our resource booklet called Welcome to Our Home, Haere Mai ki Tō Tātau Kāinga.